le-chartreux/modern-python/code/documentation/generate.md

 # Generate

-After writing the docstrings, you can use [Sphinx](#sphinx)) to generate the documentation.
+Once you have written the docstrings for your code, you can use [Sphinx](#sphinx) to generate documentation automatically.
+By using Sphinx to generate your documentation, you can ensure that it is consistent, up-to-date, and easy to read, making it easier for others to understand and use your code.

 ## Sphinx

-[Sphinx](https://www.sphinx-doc.org/en/master/) is the tool used by the official Python documentation.
-It is modular, and can be improved with the following plugins:
+[Sphinx](https://www.sphinx-doc.org/en/master/) is a powerful tool used by the official Python documentation.
+It is modular and can be extended with various plugins, including:
-  - [autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html), official plugin to generate API documentation from the docstrings.
+  - [autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html), the official plugin for generating API documentation from docstrings.
-  - [napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html), official plugin to allow compatibility with Google-style docstrings.
+  - [napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html), the official plugin for compatibility with Google-style docstrings.
-  - [sphinx-autodoc-typehints](https://pypi.org/project/sphinx-autodoc-typehints/), to detect type hints in generated documentation.
+  - [sphinx-autodoc-typehints](https://pypi.org/project/sphinx-autodoc-typehints/), a plugin that detects type hints in generated documentation.

 ### Configuration

-See the [Sphinx documentation](https://www.sphinx-doc.org/en/master/) for information about the configuration of Sphinx.
+Refer to the [Sphinx documentation](https://www.sphinx-doc.org/en/master/) for information on how to configure Sphinx.

 ### Usage

+To generate documentation using Sphinx, run the following command:

 ```sh
 sphinx-build docs/ docs/_build